Iheve/distributed-make/readme.md

 ## Install

+Run `go get github.com/Iheve/distributed-make/...`.

+If the previous command did not work, you can try the following:
 * Check that your $GOPATH is set.
 (If not, run `mkdir ~/go; GOPATH=~/go; export $GOPATH`)
 * Run `mkdir -p $GOPATH/src/github.com/Iheve`
 * Run `cd $GOPATH/src/github.com/Iheve`